 Not into the snow?
 No worries!
 You can get your shopping fix at The Village, relax at the spa, or try their escape room.

-There are a variety of different lodging options through AirBnb, VRBO, or through the resort itself.
 And don’t miss out on some of the fantastic restaurants at the resort when you get hungry.
 Foxfire Grill and Cheat Mountain Pizza are always crowd pleasers!

 Contributed By: Julie from More than Main Street